SalithaUCSC/Java-Sample-Codes/src/collections/README.md

 ```

 ### 2. Queue
-Follows a FIFO(First In First Out) approach
+Follows a FIFO(First In First Out) approach.
 > Declaration
 ```java
 Queue<Integer> queue = new LinkedList<>();  // OR